iagolemos1/FINITE_ELEMENT_METHOD_Python/README.md

 ![](example_bar.jpeg)

-The file [bar1_example.py](https://github.com/iagolemos1/FINITE_ELEMENT_METHOD_Python/blob/master/bar1_example.py) on how to use the solver for runing the calculations for the defined model.
+The file [bar1_example.py](https://github.com/iagolemos1/FINITE_ELEMENT_METHOD_Python/blob/master/bar1_example.py) on how to use the solver for runing the calculations for the defined model and get each possible output.